-Personal Loan Charges Applicable Before and After
+Personal Loan Charges Applicable in India

 Very often we fail to read the fine print in a loan document.
 The real cost of your personal loan is visible only when you factor in numerous other charges levied.
 If you intend to make comparisons with other types of loans, it is necessary to take into account these charges to arrive at the real cost.
 For example, the processing fee or prepayment fee in the case of a personal loan will be different from that of a loan against property.